Which Pieces Does Unigram Tokenization Really Need?: The Unigram Model in Practice

 \subsection{Iterative Vocabulary Pruning}

 After a fixed number $\nem$ of EM steps,\footnote{The SentencePiece implementation uses $\nem=2$.} the main pruning step is performed.
 For each token, the pruning algorithm determines whether the token represents its own optimal tokenization and removes it otherwise.
 For the remaining tokens, the algorithm determines each token's second-best tokenization and calculates the effect on total log-likelihood if all occurrences of the token were replaced with this second-best tokenization.
 Tokens that are least critical to maintain high overall likelihood are discarded.
-During this step, the probabilities $p(\token_i)$ are only used to inform the optimal tokenization paths. \footnote{This is a local heuristic: it cannot account for cases where, for example, \texttt{thou} is removed from the vocabulary and now a segmentation like \texttt{court|house} becomes optimal.} The fraction of vocabulary preserved at each step is controlled by a hyperparameter $\alphaprune$ (typically 0.75--0.9), ensuring that pruning happens gradually over several iterations.
+During this step, the probabilities $p(\token_i)$ are only used to inform the optimal tokenization paths. \footnote{This is a local heuristic: it cannot account for cases where, for example, \texttt{thou} is removed from the vocabulary and now a segmentation like \texttt{court|house} becomes optimal.} The fraction of vocabulary preserved at each step is controlled by a hyperparameter $\alphaprune$ (typically set in the 0.75--0.9 range), ensuring that pruning happens gradually over several iterations.

-In the reference implementation, the second-best tokenization is determined with a generic algorithm for determining the top $k$ tokenizations.
-We note that a simple alternative is to apply the Viterbi algorithm over all paths over the token text except for the singleton.
+In the reference implementation, the second-best tokenization is determined using a generic algorithm for finding the top $k$ tokenizations.
+We note that a simple alternative is to apply the Viterbi algorithm over all paths over the token text, excluding the singleton.